-The Houston/Conroe area straddles USDA Hardiness Zones 8b and 9a, so if you are also in these zones, these are some great starter plants to try.
+The Houston/Conroe/Woodlands area straddles USDA Hardiness Zones 8b and 9a, so if you are also in these zones, these are some great starter plants to try.

-Cucumbers were my star crop!
+Cucumbers are always my star crop!
 They do love a lot of water, but as long as you stay on top of that, they will produce all summer long.

 What I did notice is that the cucumbers got a little bit smaller in the summer months, but the yield stayed much the same as in the spring.
 We grew pickling cucumbers, which are a bit smaller anyway.
 (Click here to learn how to can your homemade pickles!)

 TIP: Grow your cucumber on a trellis, so that the leaves will provide shade to the rest of your garden below.
 More tips to grow better cucumbers here!